xianliang66/xianliang66.github.io/_pages/projects.md

 ### GiantVM
 <img src="https://xianliang66.github.io/files/giantvm-arch.png" alt="drawing" width="300" style="float: left"/>

 A distributed hypervisor based on QEMU-KVM.
 It enables one VM to run on a cluster of physical machines.
-By leveraging distributed CPU, I/O, and memory (a.k.a, DSM), a uni ed x86 ISA is provided for the guest OS.
-Unmodi ed OSes such as Linux can thus utilize resources from a cluster.
+By leveraging distributed CPU, I/O, and memory (a.k.a, DSM), a unified x86 ISA is provided for the guest OS.
+Unmodified OSes such as Linux can thus utilize resources from a cluster.
 The experiments show that GiantVM can improve applications performance up to 3.4x compared to Spark.

 ### Falcon
 <img src="https://xianliang66.github.io/files/falcon-arch.png" alt="drawing" width="300" style="float: left"/>